Koha-Community/kohadocs/source/acquisitions.rst

 |image852|

-From the results you can click the 'Details' link to see the full invoice or 'Close' to note that the invoice is closed/paid for.
+From the 'Actions' button, you can click the 'Details' link to see the full invoice or 'Close' to note that the invoice is closed/paid for.

 |image853|